-.5 to avoid the accumulation of solid matter deposits on the outlet side of safety valves and bursting discs, the discharge pipes and safety valve/ bursting disk housings shall be fitted with drainage arrangements from the lowest part, directed with continuous fall to a position clear of the economizer where it will not pose threats to either personnel or machinery.
-No valves or cocks shall be fitted in the drainage arrangements.
+- 3.3.6.12 Safety valves of economizers shall comply with the following requirements: - .1 where a shell type economizer is capable of being isolated from the steam plant system, it shall be provided with at least one safety valve, and when it has a total heating surface of 50 m2 or more, it shall be provided with at least two safety valves; - .2 to avoid the accumulation of condensate on the outlet side of safety valves, the discharge pipes and/ or safety valve housings shall be fitted with drainage arrangements from the lowest part, directed with continuous fall to a position clear of the economizer where it shall not pose threats to either personnel or machinery.
+No valves or cocks are to be fitted in the drainage arrangements.